SeanCassiere/starwars-gql-api-v1/README.md

 ```
 # Use SSH (if set up)...
-git clone git@github.com:SeanCassiere/git@github.com:SeanCassiere/starwars-gql-cra-app-v1.git YOUR_FOLDER
+git clone git@github.com:SeanCassiere/starwars-gql-api-v1.git YOUR_FOLDER

 # ...or use HTTPS and switch remotes later.
-git clone https://github.com/SeanCassiere/git@github.com:SeanCassiere/starwars-gql-cra-app-v1.git YOUR_FOLDER
+git clone https://github.com/SeanCassiere/git@github.com:SeanCassiere/starwars-gql-api-v1.git YOUR_FOLDER
 ```

-Currently, the frontend is not yet setup.
-You can visit the Apollo playground by:
+Once the repo is cloned, be sure to setup your environment variables (`.env`) file.
+You can find out the data to be added in this file, by checking out the example file provided `.env.example`.

+After completing the steps above, you can run the server with the following command;

 ```
-# change into the server directory
-cd server

 # launch the server
 npm run server